-Regulatory Basis for Exemption Request
+Regulatory Basis for Exemption Request,

 In addition to the waiver authority provided in §333 of the Modernization Act, the FAA may grant an exemption under 49 U.S.C. §44701(f) if it has determined that such an exemption is in the public interest.
 The FAA has imposed a separate requirement in its procedural regulations, providing that the petitioner shall explain why granting the exemption would not adversely affect safety or how the exemption would provide at least an equivalent level of safety as compliance with the underlying regulation.
+In this case, approval of this exemption would advance the public interest by significantly enhancing the safety and efficiency of videography/photography operations and by providing the FAA with valuable user experience on sUAS in a context with appreciable economic and societal benefits.
 As described more fully below, the requested exemption would permit the operation of sUAS under tightly controlled conditions, thus ensuring that operations will not have an adverse impact on safety.
-TSL anticipates that use of sUAS will improve the quality of the services offered their clients.
+To the contrary, as explained below, TVPLS anticipates that use of sUAS will enhance safety and efficiency in site inspections and provide unique opportunities in marketing that traditional aerial videography/photography would have proven cost and safety prohibitive.
+Granting an Exemption is in the Public Interest.
+The unique opportunity for close aerial videography and photography provides an economic benefit to business without compromising safety.
+Locations that would be unavailable for other aerial platforms can be safely and efficiently accessed by an sUAS platform.
+Flight operations will be conducted in such a specific fashion that the intrusion of unexpected outside influences will be all but non existent.
+Short flights of a specific purpose in a very contained area will provide the highest margin of safety and efficiency.
+Currently, in order to obtain the goals of this platform, a person would need to be put into a position that poses personal danger and danger to the surrounding public in the event of a failure of the supporting equipment.